watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 ### Task 9: Setup CI Pipeline to Push Images

-In this task you will use YAML to define a pipeline that builds your Docker image and pushes it to your ACR instance automatically.
+In this task, you will use YAML to define a pipeline that builds your Docker image and pushes it to your ACR instance automatically.

 1. In your cloud shell session connected to the build agent VM, navigate to the